Edward Lawrence Wheelwright

-Edward Lawrence Wheelwright (1921–2007) was a notable Australian economist, radio host and anti-war activist who taught at the University of Sydney from 1952 until 1986.
+Edward Lawrence Wheelwright (1921–2007) was an Australian economist, radio host and anti-war activist who taught at the University of Sydney from 1952 until 1986.
 He has written on Australian economic history, often from an institutionalist or Marxian perspective, and his published works have included the analysis of capitalism in Australian history and an analysis of the influence and development of transnational corporations.
 He authored 11 books independently and 5 with co-editors, and made frequent appearances on ABC Radio's Notes on the News program.
 He is the namesake of a memorial lecture at the University of Sydney and an annual prize in the university's political economy course.
 While at the University of Sydney, he set up the Transnational Corporations Research Project.

 Study of transnational corporations

 Wheelwright was a vocal critic of the influence of transnational corporations in the politics of sovereign countries.
 Writing in 1982 with G.J.
 Crough, he argued: